pripoliveira50/instaloader-script/README.md

 # # 😸 About the project Instaloader

 Python script that uses the instaloader library.
-In order to do research on instagram user profiles
+In order to do research on instagram user profiles.

 ## Run and clone this project
-- [x] Access Sandbox Code or your IDE and run it in your terminal
+- [x] Access your IDE and run it in your terminal.
 ```
 sudo python3 main.py
 ```